0n0w1c/Foundations/readme.md

 * Halt construction if insufficient tiles in player inventory
 * Number of rows to add to the player inventory size
 * Select the tile mining time (default = 0.1)
-* Clean sweep (remove ground decorations), when tiles are placed
+* Select the probability for Clean Sweep for decorative tiles
-* Enable the refined concrete variants
+* Enable ground decorations with Space Platform Foundation
+* Revert landfill recipe to Factorio v1.1 (from 50 to 20 stone)
 * Modify refined concrete variants' [layer](https://mods.factorio.com/mod/Foundations/faq)
   (higher numbers appear above lower numbers, same numbers merge)
 ---